Aspen Logo

 Ask your child what they’d like to do and what their goals are (the way you ask the questions will depend on the child’s age).
 Ask what they’re excited about and what they’re concerned about.
 Understanding what a child’s expectations are can help mold the parents’ expectations.

 Especially with kids who are tentative and may not want to go, it’s important to have this conversation.
 Tell them that this is an opportunity to learn something new, to make new friends, or to have an instructor who can show them all the coolest stuff on the mountain.
-Sometimes, it’s just about taking the time to introduce them to their instructor, and talk together about what they’re going to be doing that day and who they’re going to be with.
+Sometimes, it’s just about taking the time to introduce them to their instructor, and to talk about what they’re going to be doing that day and who they’re going to be with.

 What about at the end of the day, especially the first day?
 What should I talk to my child about to make sure the remainder of the lessons go well?